oxygenna-themes/agency-astro-theme/README.md

 ### About

-Foxi is a free, highly customizable, and production-ready template for Astro, utilizing Tailwind CSS components.
-Designed with developers in mind, Foxi offers a solid foundation for building modern, high-performance websites quickly and efficiently.
+Agency is a free, highly customizable, and production-ready template for Astro, utilizing Tailwind CSS components.
+Designed with developers in mind, Agency offers a solid foundation for building modern, high-performance websites quickly and efficiently.

 ![just-the-basics](https://oxygenna-themes.b-cdn.net/foxi-astro/pagespeedscore.svg)